There are thousands of mold strains. Black mold is the most common one but is also the deadliest.

 Symptoms of Black Mold Poisoning

-The symptoms of black mold poisoning are similar to symptoms of many ailments.
+The symptoms of black mold poisoning are similar to the symptoms of many ailments.
 This is why black mold poisoning is impossible to diagnose without identifying black mold.

 - Itchy and red eyes